Dream-Bean/EndlessRunner/README.md

     Beer awards points now.
 Car cycles through screen and bumps player backward.
 Player has vertical/downward motion as well as temporarily left/right.
 Huge patch.

+Commit #6:
+    Expanding on commit #5 - making a playtestable version of the game.
+Missing many mechanics and assets, but its to get a feel of the game and direction.
+Also to get feedback.
+Notable changes are car rng speed, layout, math of dimensions, score, and some hot fixes.